 I created this handy Georgia coast map to give you a quick overview of the barrier islands and most popular beaches found along Georgia’s shoreline.

-I’ve written in-depth about the pros and cons of each destination here: 7 Incredible Beaches on the Georgia Coast.
-I highly suggest reading that post to get the inside scoop on each beach!
+I’ve written in-depth about the pros and cons of each destination here: 7 Incredible Beaches on the Georgia Coast, so I highly suggest reading that post to get the inside scoop on each individual destination!

 Georgia Coast Map